ianpaulfo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+-the biggest differnece between the two would be that `.forEach` will run a piece of code on an each item in an array but it will not change the array while `.map` will run the code on each item and return a new array.

 2. What is the difference between a function and a method?

+-the difference is that a method is object-oriented.

 3. What is closure?

+-A closure is a function defined within another function where the inner function has access to the outer function's variables and parameters.

 4. Describe the four rules of the 'this' keyword.

+    *  Window/Global Object Binding - The first principle explains that when "this" in the global scope its value will    be the window/console Object.

+    *  Implicit Binding - when using a dot to call a function, the object before the dot would be considered "this"

+    *  New binding - when using constructor functions, the object being created would be the "this"

+    *  Explicit binding - when using .call or .apply to invoke a function you are specifying what the "this" keyword      is referencing.

 5. Why do we need super() in an extended class?

+- The super() is needed to call the constructor of the parent class and access functions on an object's parent class.

 ## Project Set up